enasequence/gff3tools/docs/0003_validation_engine.md

 # Summary

 This document proposes a new Validation Engine for the GFF3Tools project.
-This engine will centralize and manage the execution of various validation rules on GFF3 data, ensuring data integrity and consistency throughout the parsing and conversion process.
-It will integrate directly with the GFF3 reader, allowing for both real-time feature-level validation and aggregated annotation-level validation.
+This engine will centralize and manage the execution of various validation rules on biological data, ensuring data integrity and consistency throughout the parsing and conversion process.
+It is designed to be integrated with various readers and converters, allowing for both real-time feature-level validation and aggregated annotation-level validation.

 # Motivation & Rationale